tommus/application-x/README.md

     > java -jar build/libs/gs-rest-service-0.1.0.jar

+4. To run unit tests, just type:

+    > gradle test

 Above has been assumed that, the alternatives to `gradle` and `java` executables are available in system path.

 ##### Goal

-Evaluation consists of implementing the following:
+First evaluation consists of implementing the following:

 - an endpoint that allows to receive available TV stations,
 - an endpoint that allows to receive details information about selected TV station,
 - an endpoint that allows to receive a list of ongoing programs at given time.

+Second evaluation assumes the following updates:

+- an implementation of other CRUD (exactly: C, U, D) methods for programs manipulation,
+- an implementation of unit tests for service,
+- optimization of `program` table.

 ##### Implemented endpoints